Table of Contents

 Whether you decide to attend a trade school or community college, the costs will vary.
 As of 2016, the average cost of a trade school education was $33,000, while yearly tuition and fees at community colleges currently average $3,770.

 Another consideration for trade schools versus community colleges is your course of study and future plans.
 If you're sure of your future career, a trade school may be a better option because it's more specialized.
-But if you want to take general courses or get your prerequisites out of the way before attending a four-year college, community college might be worthwhile because it's much more affordable: According to The College Board, the average total annual cost of a four-year public university (tuition and fees with estimated room and board) for in-state students in 2017-2018 was $20,770.
+But if you want to take general courses or get your prerequisites out of the way before attending a four-year college, community college might be worthwhile because it's much more affordable: According to the College Board, the average total annual cost of a four-year public university (tuition and fees with estimated room and board) for in-state students in 2020-2021 was $22,180.
 At private universities, the cost was more than double — a whopping $50,770.

 Community college can also give you time to figure out your chosen career.
 It's safe to say that not every 18-year-old knows what they want to do in life.
 Taking two years to learn and explore before you and your family make the financial commitment a four-year degree entails can be a great idea — especially as college costs continue to rise.